mathworks-robotics/templates-robocup-robot-manipulation-challenge/eCertificates/README.md

 * Developing dynamic grasping algorithms for robot manipulation

-NOTE: Only e-certificates hosted in this repository are official and validated by the acting RoboCup Federation President and MathWorks Academic Program Managers.
+NOTE: Only e-certificates hosted in this repository are official and validated by the acting RoboCup Federation Trustees and MathWorks Academic Program Managers.